creativescala/doodle/docs/src/pages/algebra/using.md

 ```

-This is not the most convenient way to write code, so Doodle provides several utilities to make it easier.
+This is not a convenient way to write code, so don't do it unless you have a good reason.